 Bring a hat and sunscreen no matter what season it is, and you can even ask for an umbrella in the summer.
 There is very little shelter from the sun, and two to three hours outside will make you feel more like exhausted than your healthy state.
 You'll also want snacks and plenty of water for all these walks.
 Inside, close to the Close to Celsus Library, there is one small convenience stand.
 Right outside the site there are numerous vendors who may help you with these necessities.
 There is no water fountains at the site that you can use to fill your water bottles.
 In Turkey, we do not drink tap water.

-> It is believed by the Biblical scholar that St. Paul came to Ephesus towards the end of his second missionary journey with his companions like Timothy, Silas, Aquila, Pricilla and probably Luke the gospel writer.
+> It is believed by the Biblical scholars that St. Paul came to Ephesus towards the end of his second missionary journey with his companions like Timothy, Silas, Aquila, Pricilla and probably Luke the gospel writer.
 Promising them he will go back to Antioch and came back to the city of Ephesus in year 53AD.
-He stayed over 2.5 years in the city of Ephesus till the riot by Demetrius the silversmith started at the Grand Theater of Ephesus.
+St. Paul stayed over 2.5 years in the city of Ephesus, till the riot by Demetrius the silversmith started at the Grand Theater of Ephesus.
 For more information about the biblical history of Ephesus please click here.

-> There are no discounts for Senior citizens.
+> There are no discounts for Senior citizens in Ephesus.
 Only for Turkish Citizen Seniors who are over 65 years of age, there is free entrance at the sites.